jnozzi/cocoadev.com/markdown/NSAppleScriptMemoryLeak.md

 Anyone have any ideas?

 ----
-General/AppleScript leaks no matter what you're doing.
-Even a simple compiled General/AppleScript Studio application will have around 3 leaks.
-This is a known problem with the current version and implementation of General/AppleScript.
+AppleScript leaks no matter what you're doing.
+Even a simple compiled AppleScript Studio application will have around 3 leaks.
+This is a known problem with the current version and implementation of AppleScript.
 I'm not completely up-to-date on Apple's plans, but I do know they're working on fixing a number of such problems.
 So, it's nothing new.
-You can run "leaks" on any General/AppleScript Studio or General/ObjectiveC application with General/AppleScript and will likely find leaks in every single one.
+You can run "leaks" on any AppleScript Studio or ObjectiveC application with AppleScript and will likely find leaks in every single one.